LacunaOmnibus/MontyLacuna/README.md

   - Run through the whole Getting Started instruction set on a fresh Python install on Windows to make sure the docs are correct.
 - Ack through everything for "CHECK" and fix.
-- The logfile attribute of clients is meant to be optional, but ISTR getting an explosion on a test at some point where I didn't have a logfile set.
-Confirm that setting a logfile is optional.
 - I'm going to need at least a few useful scripts in bin/ before making this public.

 ## Documentation